Cie Breaked

 When she was 12, her sister dragged her to her first circus class, marking the beginning of 8 years of addiction, testing every circus discipline possible.

-She likes being above ground, that’s her thing: she spends less time on earth than she does in the air.
-During her professional training she flew through Ireland, the US and Spain where she respectively did Vertical Dance, graduated from the Pro-Track program at the New England Center For Circus Arts in Cyr Wheel and Dance-Trapeze, and then from the Formacion Profesional En Artes Circenses Carampa in Trapeze and Teeterboard.
+She likes being above ground, that’s her thing : she spends less time on earth than she does in the air.
+During her professional training she flew through Ireland, the US (Vermont) and Spain (Madrid) where she respectively learned vertical dance with Fidget Feet Aerial Dance, graduated from the Pro-Track program at the New England Center For Circus Arts in Cyr wheel and dance-trapeze, and then from the Formación Profesional En Artes Circenses de Carampa in trapeze, handstands and teeterboard.

 Today, Suzon performs for various companies and directs her own shows.